 - Not all galleries or buildings will be open.

 - A museum pass is required to enter.

 - TMA has transitioned to a cashless pay environment.

 These changes are in place to encourage social distancing and mitigate the spread of germs.
-In addition, visitors are highly encouraged but not required to wear face coverings when at the Museum.
+In addition, visitors are required to wear face coverings when at the Museum (some exceptions apply).

 While you are at the Museum, you should expect to see:

 - TMA staff cleaning and disinfecting hightouch surfaces such as handrails and counters.